ohanasportstech/ohanasportstech.github.io/pages/help.md

   - The **Start button** on the drill page will be **blue** if connected.

-  - If not connected, it will say “Searching ...”
+  - If not connected, it will display "Searching..."

   - You can also check status by clicking on the User Tile at the top right.